tytydraco/yessleep/out/The_Kindness_of_Strangers.md

 I ran.
 Somehow, I made it out the door and into the woods.
 I could hear them coming after me, their movements unnaturally fast and fluid, like smoke drifting between the trees.
 I ran until my lungs were bursting, then hid in a hollow log, praying they wouldn't find me.

 I must have passed out from sheer terror and exhaustion because the next thing I knew, I was back in the farmhouse.
 But not in our room – in the cellar.
-It's dark down here, and it smells like decay and something copp
+It's dark down here, and it smells like decay (to be cont.)